physicell-training/ws2022/README.md

 * PhysiCell swag mailed ot your home (upon request)
 * Awards for the best model and best tool

-## Download the Flyer and Spread the Word!
-Please help spread the word! (materials coming soon)

 ## Agenda and Materials
 The full agenda and materials--including setup guides--are [here](agenda.md).